Sammadan/ELL784A3/README.md

 ### Training and evaluation (single fold)

-Open `notebook.ipynb` and run all cells in order.
+Open `a3-gan-soli.ipynb` and run all cells in order.
 The final cell:

 1. Loads train and test subjects
 2. Trains the GAN for 50 epochs